timothyrichards/Action-PoC/Sandbox Notes/Kanban.md

 ## Next

 - [ ] Create a better way to track online vs offline players since making queries from the CLI or accessing the web portal keeps creating ghost players.
-- [ ] Improve the way building pieces are stored in the database so we're not just using an arbitrary index that can change at any moment on the client
 - [ ] Add multiple attacks so you can have attack chains